 What about transport in Iran?

-Apart from metro trains in the cities, there are city to city trains which are also next level.
-I traveled in buses as well from Tehran to Isfahan and from Isfahan to Shiraz, the buses were more modern than I thought.
+Apart from metro trains in the cities, there is the city to city trains which are also next level.
+I traveled in buses as well from Tehran to Isfahan and from Isfahan to Shiraz.
+The buses were more modern than I expected.

-The bus journey throughout the country was wonderful experience for me, and not to forget, it was very cheap as well. it cost me less than $6 for a bus journey from Tehran to Isfahan in a VIP bus.
+The bus journey throughout the country was a wonderful experience for me. and not to forget, it was very cheap as well. it cost me less than $6 for a bus journey from Tehran to Isfahan in a VIP bus.

-Taxis are available in every city with Yellow color and Taxi sign on it, and it’s also cheaper than your imagination. for a 5KM ride, the taxi will cost less than $3. there is also a Taxi app like Uber which is called “Snapp“.
+Taxis are available in every city with Yellow color and a Taxi signs on them. it’s cheaper than your imagination.
+For a 5KM ride, the taxi will cost less than $3. there is also a Taxi app an Uber like application which is called “Snapp“.
 You can download that to order a cheap taxi ride in Iran.

 Food is again very cheap. whether you eat it from an average restaurant or a street vendor, it’ll not cost more than $2. but if you go to a more furnished and classy restaurant then it will cost around $5 per meal. but I did most of my meals for less than $2 USD.

 Iran is one of the most historical countries in the middle east and Central Asia.
 This country has so much to offer in terms of culture and history.
 Iran is also naturally very beautiful.